Shanda Batchelor - Program Manager & Director of Rock and Roll Forever

-Noel Marie- Head of Theater, Director of Sweeney Todd
+Noel Marie- Head of Theater, Acting Instructor, Director

 At the age of 7, Noel-Marie began her love of the performing while singing in the Rutger's Children's Choir in New Jersey.
 Her interest and experience in the arts blossomed since as she started performing in numerous musicals and professional theatrical productions throughout her childhood.
 At the beginning of her career, Noel-Marie studied Opera at the College of Santa Fe, New Mexico and Musical Theater performance at the American Musical & Dramatic Academy in New York City.
 By the time Noel-Marie graduated, she was already packing for her first National Tour.